M-Chimiste/TheseusInsight/project_docs/project_status.md

                 - Added the "Considered Relevant" / "Considered Not Relevant" chip below the score, matching the grid view.
                 - Shortened relevance chip labels to "Relevant" / "Not Relevant" to prevent text cutoff.
                 - Increased date font size by changing Typography variant to `body2`.
+                - Made the entire card content area clickable to expand/collapse details (removed expand icon button).
+                - Removed hyperlink from the title and added a "View on ArXiv" link to the bottom of the expanded details section (matching grid view).
+                - Fixed linter warning for unused `theme` variable in `TruncatedTypography` styled component.
+    - **React Frontend - Dashboard Page (`Dashboard.tsx`, `App.tsx`, `Layout.tsx`):**
+        - Created a new `Dashboard.tsx` page displaying a grid of clickable navigation cards for major application sections (Settings, Newsletter, Podcast, Papers, etc.).
+        - Each card includes an icon, title, and brief description.
+        - Added a route for the Dashboard at the root path (`/`) in `App.tsx`.
+        - Added "Dashboard" as the first item in the sidebar navigation in `Layout.tsx`, using `DashboardIcon`.
+        - Moved the "Settings" card to be the last item on the Dashboard grid.

+    - **React Frontend - Linter Warning Fixes:**
+        - **`Papers.tsx`:**
+            - Commented out unused `SelectChangeEvent` import.
+            - Prefixed unused `event` parameter in `handleViewModeChange` with an underscore.

 ## Next Steps
 - **React Frontend - `Podcast.tsx` Development:**